OwlyCode/causality/README.md

     -> Maybe add a world.setPool('poolName', [values]) and world.getPoolSize() for scoring on it.
     -> Could be "pick_pool(2): poolName" in the rules
 - Refactor the time-travel code

+Bugs
+- Impossible to start a war (button apply never shows)